kyotovision-public/pose-from-reflection/README.md

 ### Training

 Please download the training data (rmap-fea-ext.zip) from [here](https://www.dropbox.com/scl/fo/2hepaqffjfi4y2i96sfv9/APHinimF3l3--53mw_8dnYY?rlkey=ycg906ujtu719d2qcjrm0d4ra&st=49kp5218&dl=0) and uncompress the zip file.
-We assume that the training data are in ``${HOME}/data/tmp``.
+We assume the training data are in ``${HOME}/data/tmp``.

-You can train the feature extractors for the correspondence detection using scripts in the ``training`` directory.
+You can train the feature extractors for correspondence detection using scripts in the ``training`` directory.

 Training of the feature extractor for normal maps:
 ```